kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	Of numerous blade-dolls and the results of their fight

-	Schwarz was successful in commanding them to stand down And thus did we continue onwards to town
-	Jonas and Connor seemed to find our women cute
+	Schwarz was successful in commanding them to stand down And thus did we continue on our way towards town Jonas and Connor seemed to find our women cute
-	I listened to them flirt while tuning the lute...
+	So I listened to them flirt while tuning the lute...